How to Summarize YouTube Videos With AI — Plus Tips for Using Transcripts With ChatGPT

 AI Summary

 Switch to the AI Summary view and click “Generate summary” to get a concise breakdown of the video’s key points.
-The summary is organized into clear sections with bullet points — perfect for quickly understanding what a video covers.
+The summary organizes everything into sections with bullet points, which makes it easy to tell what a video covers without watching it.

 AI Summary view showing key points from Steve Jobs’ Stanford speech organized into sections

-For example, Steve Jobs’ famous Stanford Commencement Address gets summarized into three clear sections — Connecting the Dots, Love and Loss, and Death — with the most important points from each story.
+For example, Steve Jobs’ famous Stanford Commencement Address gets summarized into three sections, Connecting the Dots, Love and Loss, and Death, with the most important points from each story.

 Summaries are cached, so once generated, they load instantly the next time you visit the same video.